 - Decisions made by Aid and Award selection committees are final.
 Students may not appeal these decisions. - 2.
-Students who believe an error occurred at the University, that may have impacted an Aid and/or Award decision, are asked to write to the Senior Associate Registrar, Aid & Awards requesting a review of their file. - Students who have compelling personal circumstances that preclude them from receiving initial payment and/or renewal of Aid and/or Award funding may submit a petition for special consideration to request that an exception to the policy and/or 3. regulations be made.
+Students who believe an error occurred at the University, that may have impacted an Aid and/or Award decision, are asked to write to the Senior Associate Registrar, Aid & Awards requesting a review of their file. - Write to the Senior Associate Registrar, Aid & Awards requesting a review of their line.
+Students who have compelling personal circumstances that preclude them from receiving initial payment and/or renewal of Aid and/or Award funding may submit a petition for special consideration to request that an exception to the policy and/or regulations be made.
 Petitions should be submitted to the Senior Associate Registrar, Aid & Awards and should include a cover letter explaining the need for special consideration, as well as any relevant documentation.
 Petitions must be submitted in a prompt and timely manner and will be accepted no later than one year after the decision being petitioned.
+3.